-Life in a Far Northern Town
+Life in a Far Northern Town – A Journey to Churchill, Manitoba

 Pete returned just a few minutes later.
 With his eyes focused upwards while walking on a peaceful street, hoping to see any glimmer of green cosmic light, he returned his gaze to street level and realized how utterly vulnerable he was.
-And that at any second, he could come face-to-face with a curious polar bear.
-Disastrous encounters in this small northern town usually happen when people forget to respect this environment in which they are in.
+Realizing that at any second, he could come face-to-face with a curious polar bear.
+Disastrous encounters in this small northern town usually happen when people forget to respect the environment in which they are in.
 He did not want to be one of those statistics.

 It’s Churchill’s great deception.
 For all its friendly residents and quiet streets that would lure visitors into feeling welcome and secure, danger lurks large, in the form of an icon of the Arctic who moves stealthily and is primarily motivated by one thing.